 Hamburg American Packet-shipping Joint-stock company, was a transatlantic shipping enterprise established in Hamburg, Germany,

-in 1847.
 From 1904, a postcard from the Hamburg - America

 Line